-Participants of the Scholars’ Program at the IARS Annual Meeting will have an opportunity to be mentored by a well-established anesthesiologist during a Mentor and Networking Reception.
+Participants of the Scholars’ Program at the IARS Annual Meeting have an opportunity to be mentored by a well-established anesthesiologist during a Mentor and Networking Reception.

 The Scholars’ Program, offered as part of the IARS Annual Meeting, is specifically designed for early-stage anesthesiology scholars and focuses on topics unique to them, such as sharpening skills and best practices, career and publishing advice, and networking.

-IARS Annual Meeting
+Value of Presenting Research at the IARS Annual Meeting

 This award is intended to support investigations that will further the understanding of clinical practice in anesthesiology and related sciences.
 Up to four research projects are selected annually, with a maximum award of $175,000 each, payable over two years.